NCEAS/metacat/docs/user/metacat/source/submitting.rst

 .. figure:: images/screenshots/image007_metacatuisubmitdata.png

-   To submit data, first sign in, then hover over your name, and then click 'Submit data'
+   To submit data, first sign in, then choose your name to display a menu, and then select 'Submit data'.

 The DataONE REST API
 --------------------------------------------